Simple Answer: No

 - Is your thermostat programmed correctly?

 Spend some time troubleshooting, and don’t waste money on coolant that will likely not solve the larger problem.
-If you can’t get the AC to run properly, call in a local HVAC technician who can diagnose the problem and make the best possible recommendation.
+If you can’t get the AC to run properly, call in a local AC repair technician who can diagnose the problem and make the best possible recommendation.

 Keeping You Cool

-Lex Air Conditioning and Heating is the Dallas area’s premier provider of air conditioning solutions.
+Lex Air Conditioning and Heating is the area’s premier provider of Dallas air conditioning services and solutions.
 Call us today at (972) 217-8955 to have one of our highly skilled technicians fix your AC troubles.